nwillc/genfuncs/README.md

 func NewSequence[T any](values ...T) (sequence container.Sequence[T])
 ```

-NewSequence creates a sequence from the provided values\.
+NewSequence creates a sequence from the provided values.

 # version